|

 Punto Banco is a close relative of the

-dealer controlling the whole operation.
+with a single dealer controlling the whole operation.
 This is common in

 provincial casinos that opt to spread this game.
 The big London casinos